jwharm/java-gi/website/docs/usage.md

 ## Dependencies

-First of all, make sure that the native GLib, Gtk and/or GStreamer libraries are installed on your operating system.
+Make sure that the native GLib, Gtk and/or GStreamer libraries are installed on your operating system.

 Next, add the dependencies as described on [JitPack.io](https://jitpack.io/#jwharm/java-gi/0.6.1).
 For example, if you use Gradle: